SinaAlemohammad/sinaalemohammad.github.io/_pages/cv.md

 Education
 ======
-* B.Sc. in Electrical Engineering, Sharif University of Technology, 2014-2019(Expected)
+MS/PhD in Electrical and Computer Engineering, Sharif University of Technology, in progress B.Sc. in Electrical Engineering, Sharif University of Technology, 2014-2019

 Publications
 ======

 - Esmaeili, S., Kayhan, B., Al-E-Mohammad, S., & Marvasti, F. (2018).
-Recovering Quantized Data with Missing Information Using Bilinear Factorization and Augmented Lagrangian Method. [arXiv:1810.03222](https://arxiv.org/abs/1810.03222) - Submitted to the ACM Transactions on Intelligent Systems and Technology
+Recovering Quantized Data with Missing Information Using Bilinear Factorization and Augmented Lagrangian Method. [arXiv:1810.03222](https://arxiv.org/abs/1810.03222) - Submitted to the ACM Transactions on Intelligent Systems and Technology.
+- S. Alemohammad and A. Amini, “One-Bit Compressed Sensing Using Smooth Measure of l0-Norm,” SAMPTA 2019, Bordeaux, France, Jul.
+2019.

 Work experience
 ======